wiseman-timelord/MaNTella-Launcher/README.md

 2. Install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4).
 3. Download the [Mantella-WT Zip File](https://github.com/wiseman-timelord/Mantella-WT/archive/refs/heads/main.zip), drop the files into the main Mantella folder, preserving folders.
 4. Install/move xVASynth to `.\ExampleMantellaDirectory\xVASynth`, keeping things tidy.
 If you did move xVASynth, then click "Reset Paths" in the configuration.
 If you do not have xVASynth installed to my suggested folder, then remember to run it first.
 5. Ensure you have LM Studio or whatever with a kickass model.
 I currently advise [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix).
 I also advise a, q3/q4 (lower is faster) and gguf, version of a model, and run it on 4096 context (this is the default for unrecognised models), even if it has a =>8k context, because speed.
+To note since version v0.2.31, LM Studio Supports Vulkan.
 6. Run the `Mantella-WT.Bat` batch once, to generate the "config.ini" file, then close mantella, and...
 6a.
 For v11, configure the ".\config.ini" after its created.
 Ensure to implement updates from `.\config_ini_updates.txt` to ".\config.ini".
 6b. for v12, the configurator will load in a browser next time you run the program, you will need to set that up there, then close mantella.